Veterans Groups

 Steve Robinson, executive director of the National Gulf War Resources

-Center, is not at all happy with the state of affairs, as the U.S. stands poised
+Center, is not at all happy with the state of affairs, as the U.S. stands

 speedy implementation of the Force Health Protection Law.